Emergence of multiphase condensates from a limited set of chemical building blocks: Introduction

-In this article, we develop a general theoretical description of biomolecular interaction specificity and show how it relates to the thermodynamic stability of coexisting multicomponent condensates.
-We then introduce an ``inverse design'' approach~\cite{jacobs2021self,chen2023solver} for computing the minimum interaction specificity required to form immiscible condensates via phase separation.
-In addition, our approach establishes a straightforward algorithm for designing minimal-complexity mixtures of biomolecules or synthetic macromolecules, subject to system-specific physicochemical constraints, that phase-separate into coexisting phases with prescribed molecular compositions.
-We demonstrate how this algorithm can be used in practice by designing mixtures of heteropolymers that phase-separate into non-trivial coexisting phases while utilizing a surprisingly small number of distinct monomer types.
-Finally, we perform molecular dynamics simulations of phase coexistence with these heteropolymer mixtures to validate our theory and inverse design approach.
-Our results suggest a unifying framework for exploring molecular grammars in biomolecular systems, as well as a practical strategy for engineering complex artificial condensates using experimentally realizable molecules.
+To this end, we first show how a description of biomolecular interaction specificity relates to the thermodynamic stability of coexisting multicomponent condensates.
+We then introduce an ``inverse design'' approach~\cite{jacobs2021self,chen2023solver} for computing the minimum interaction specificity required to form immiscible condensates with prescribed molecular compositions.
+We demonstrate how this design algorithm can be used to optimize mixtures of heteropolymers, subject to system-specific physicochemical constraints, that phase-separate into non-trivial coexisting phases while utilizing a surprisingly small number of distinct monomer types.
+Finally, we perform molecular dynamics simulations of phase coexistence using these optimized heteropolymer mixtures to validate our theoretical predictions and inverse design approach.
+Our results suggest an extensible and generalizable framework for exploring molecular ``grammars'' in multicomponent biomolecular systems~\cite{quiroz2015sequence,wang2018grammar,martin2020valence,schuster2020identifying,greig2020arginine,krainer2021reentrant,ruff2022grammar,blazquez2023location,rekhi2024expanding}, as well as a practical strategy for engineering complex artificial condensates using experimentally realizable molecules~\cite{simon2017programming,boeynaems2019spontaneous,fisher2020tunable,kaur2021sequence,leshem2023peptides,walls2023modular,dai2023synthetic,lu2020multiphase,do2022engineering,liu2023multiphasic}.